nodee-apps/cms/README.md

 ## Customize anything – thanks to total.js
 Total.js is full-featured, well designed, and very fast nodejs framework.
 You can extend or replace anything: serving static files, generating e-tags, authentication, authorization, controller behaviors, etc… It brings nice modularity approach.
 You can use modules, or whole packages to extend cms functionality.

-## Enterprise
+## Business ready
 NodeJS is a serious platform.
 It really can replace some technologies used today.
 So, why stop with something like basic cms.
-Let’s make something enterprise.
+Let’s make something ready for real business needs.
 Planned features:
 -    Content editors roles, permissions, and workflow
 -    Content versioning